 If you want to increase your confidence and improve your appearance in clothing that shows your arms, then an arm lift may be right for you.
 Atlanta plastic surgeon, Lisa DiFrancesco, MD was asked to be a breast and body plastic surgery expert on a panel of her peers.

 Arm lift – Brachioplasty Candidates in Atlanta

-The ideal patient is at or near their ideal body weight.
-They also have extra skin in their upper arm, which can become worse with aging or after massive weight loss.
+The ideal patient for arm lift surgery is at or near their ideal body weight.
+They also have sagging skin and excess fat in their upper arm, which can become worse with aging or after significant weight loss.
+Hanging skin can create the appearance of “bat wings” and lead to a loss of confidence.
 It’s important to lead a healthy lifestyle with a good diet and exercise to be considered for an arm lift procedure.
-Patients in Atlanta who are medically stable and nonsmoking may proceed with an arm lift.
+Atlanta arm lift patients who are healthy, at a stable weight, and nonsmoking may proceed with an arm lift.
 If you meet these criteria, then an arm lift with Lisa DiFrancesco, MD in Atlanta is for you.

 Arm lift- Brachioplasty- Liposuction in Atlanta

 Atlanta patients who seek upper arm rejuvenation have several different options available.
 Lisa DiFrancesco, MD will evaluate you during your consultation and develop an individual treatment plan to achieve your goals.
 Your arm lift treatment may address excess skin and fat and, based on your anatomy and preferences, one of the following arm lift procedures will be best for you:

 Arm liposuction is right for you if you have skin with good elasticity and a moderate amount of fat to be removed.
 This procedure is performed in-office with local anesthesia.
 Therefore, you can undergo a faster recovery because there are no side effects from general anesthesia.
 Arm liposuction may be performed alone or with a brachioplasty procedure.